DCS-Easyware/gsit/src/Models/Definitions/_specifications.md

 * pivot" array | the field and value of a pivot table if required for dropdown_remote
 * values: array | only for type 'dropdown', can define the values (see next chapter)
 * readonly: readonly | field in readonly mode
+* displaygroup: name of panel (group many fields in same panel)